 About Time evaluations

-The evaluations of the Time for Change and Take Action and Support grant programmes were structured in three phases and each had its own evaluation report:
+The evaluations of the Time for Change and Take Action and Support grant programmes were structured in three phases and each had its own evaluation report with an overview of the whole programme also produced.

 Phase one: February–October 2015